harpolea/r3d2/docs/index.rst

 R3D2 (Relativistic Reactive Riemann problem solver for Deflagrations and Detonations) solves the Riemann problem for the *relativistic* Euler equation.
 It also includes the option to include reaction terms, for "infinitely" fast reactions, leading to deflagrations and detonations.

+Models of ideal hydrodynamics, where there is no viscosity or dissipation, can have solutions with *discontinuities* such as shocks.
+A simple case is the Riemann Problem, where two constant states are separated by a barrier.
+After the barrier is removed the solution develops, with *waves* (such as shocks and rarefactions) separating constant states.

+The Riemann Problem has three main uses.
+Efficient, often approximate, solvers are an integral part of many modern hydrodynamic evolution codes.
+Second, the exact solution is a standard test for such codes.
+Finally, the solver can illustrate features of discontinuous solutions in more complex scenarios.

 This code is intended for exploring possible solutions and relativistic effects, or for comparing against a compressible code with reactive sources.
 It is optimized for use with Jupyter notebooks.
-It is **not** intended for use within a HRSC code: the performance is far too poor, and the assumptions made to extreme.
+It is **not** intended for use within a HRSC evolution code: the performance is far too poor, and the assumptions made to extreme.

 Installation
 ------------